twilbur1997/tiny_tower_dice_boards/README.md

 ## Disclaimer

+All screenshots belong to Nimblebit, the creator of Tiny Tower.
+Derivative works (this README, the tables within, etc.) are public domain and no rights are reserved.

+---

+## Fun Disclaimer

 This analysis was performed to help users understand the expected values of specific dice boards.

 However you wish to play the game to have fun is up to you.
 You don't have to optimize the fun out of it!

 ---